ahmadykhan555/github-api/README.md

 ### State Management Architecture

-The application uses **Zustand** for state management with two main slices:
+The application uses **Zustand** for state management as the application state is not overly complex and Zustand provides a nice bloatfree solution which is very easy to work with and adheres well to React's hook's structure.
+There are with two main slices:

 #### Search Slice (`useSearchSlice`)